 Firstly, engine oil begins its life in the sump.
 The sump is a basin where the oil is stored before it begins to circulate throughout the engine.
 The sump acts as a reservoir for the oil preserving it for later use.

 Next, the Oil pump sucks the oil from the sump and pumps the engine oil around the engine.
 Before the oil goes around the engine it first goes through an oil filter.
 The purpose of an oil filter is to filter out any contaminants and particles that may be carried in the oil, preventing any damage to the engine and ensuring that the oil retains its lubricating qualities.
 The oil is also pressurised before heading through the engine.

 From here clean oil is moved to all the vital engine parts.
 The oil passes through the bearings that support the crankshaft, ensuring that there is a constant flow of oil on them.
 Pistons are cooled down and kept clean.
-The oil also circulates to the valve train to, coating it to avoid it wearing over time.
-The biggest quantity of oil goes to the valve train, as this is where there is the oil is put to the most stress.
+The oil also circulates to the valve train too, coating it to avoid it wearing over time.
+The biggest quantity of oil goes to the valve train, as this is where the oil is put to the most stress.
 It is essential that the oil lubricates all of these fast moving parts to avoid wear, friction and damage.

 Finally, the oil is returned to the sump through oil return channels, where the whole process starts again.
 This whole process happens constantly when you are driving to keep the engine running smooth, with the journey through the engine back to the sump taking about 5 seconds.